irispixel/vscode-dartsass/README.md

   2) Also the list of watchers need to be better visualized than the naive output in the console.
   ```

+### DartSass: Sass Unwatch

+  In the file explorer on the left hand side, when we right-click on a directory, we get a menuitem `DartSass: Sass UnWatch` .
+  This option appears only in the case of a directory and not in case of individual files.

+  If a directory was watched before, this kills the process used to watch the directory.

+  In case the directory was not watched before, a warning message appears indicating that no watcher exists for that directory.

 ## Commands